does this work?

 Where the money goes

-A few recent examples of the projects Chooose has funded with the money used in carbon credit offsetting include:
+A few examples of the type of projects CHOOOSE funds with the money used in carbon credit offsetting:

 CHOOOSE is a platform for climate action and we are battling the core problem of climate change –